by-student-2017/skprogs-v.0.2.1/README.rst

 =======
 - I plan to automate the fitting.
 However, since I don't fully understand the skprogs code, I'm confused about how to automate it to fit physically.
 This is because if you use scipy's Nelder–Mead method to fit without thinking, there is a possibility that the fit may not be physically correct.
 - I plan to automate the fit only after extensive manual exploration.
+- Create training data with QE.
+This is because the accuracy of QE is sufficiently guaranteed by the delta-factor.
+This was because I didn't have the budget, and although I contacted the developer, I was unable to purchase VASP for academic purposes.
+There are no plans to create training data using VASP in the future.

 My Wish